gl-inet/docs4.x/docs/faq/warning_on_ddns_test.md

 This message will not disappear even if you have done the port forward on your primary router.

 It is just keeping to remind you the router position is behind NAT.
-If you need any service to passthough the NAT, you need some extra settings.
+If you need any service to pass through the NAT, you need some extra settings.

 If you get the below message, then you may using a cellular network and DDNS setup is not possible.